Pediatric Dentistry Starts Early

 You can help your child develop healthy oral hygiene habits by sticking to a routine and making the process fun and engaging.
 Children should brush their teeth after breakfast, lunch, and dinner, and before bedtime.
 To make the experience enjoyable, colorful toothbrushes with Disney-like characters and yummy toothpastes will get the job done.
 Be sure to help your child develop good teeth brushing technique by leading by example.
 Flossing is also effective for good oral hygiene, and your dentist can advise when it’s best to start.

 A child’s diet plays a large role in preventing cavities.
 It’s best to avoid or limit sugary beverages and foods.
 Sugary foods turn into an acid that wears away a tooth’s minerals.
 Over time, a cavity develops with the wearing away of the tooth’s enamel.
 Children should visit the dentist twice a year for dental cleanings and checkups.
 Fluoride treatment and dental sealants are recommended to keep the teeth strong.
 Dental sealants seal the deep grooves and pits in a child’s teeth and prevent decay from developing in those hard-to-reach back areas.
 During regular checkups, a dentist will inspect the dental sealant.
-If it is worn away, another application may be competed.
+If it is worn away, another application may be completed.
 By and large, dental sealants last for several years.
 With regular checkups, a healthy diet, and regular brushing, your child will be set on the path to a healthy smile and a lifetime of oral and overall health.
-Serving Far Hills, Bedminster, Bridgewater, and Somerset, NJ.
+Serving Bernardsville, Basking Ridge, Far Hills, Mendham, Bedminster, & Morristown, NJ.